Rules to Better Marketing - 43 Rules

 If you were going to build a house, you would hope that the architect and builders were working together using architectural plans and blueprints as their guide.
 So why would trying to build a solid customer base or market share be any different?

-At SSW we realize the monumental importance of a marketing plan.
+You should know that a marketing plan is of monumental importance.
 Although we recognize that in many cases marketing plans get filed away in the closet until it's time to get a business loan, they're most effective when they act as a blueprint for all the marketing activities a company undertakes.

 Here are some of the important points to consider in a marketing plan: